Career Fulfillment, Wellbeing, and Life Satisfaction

 When it comes to managing stress, slightly different attributes take precedence.
 The top predictor of low stress is Career-Life Integration, with high-scoring employees 1.8x more likely to report low levels of stress.
 That's followed by Organizational Satisfaction (1.3x) and Connectedness (1.2x).

-These measures represent an individual's contributions to the workplace and include improvements in quality and quantity of work, employee engagement, and whether individuals are actively seeking new job opportunities — all key indicators of business success.
-Making a positive impact on one's organization is as good for employees as it is for the organizations employing them.
+These measures represent an individual's contributions to the workplace and include improvements in quality and quantity of work, employee engagement, and whether individuals are actively seeking new job opportunities.
+When employees lack social connection or opportunities for growth, they are among the most likely to feel unfulfilled at work.
+That's why the attributes linked to organizational contribution in our research matter so much for both employees and the organizations employing them.

 Growth & Development and Connectedness were unique drivers of organizational contribution.
 Employees experiencing a career rich in Growth & Development are twice as likely to say their productivity and quality have increased since this time last year.
 Connection to co-workers also emerged as a unique predictor of workplace contribution, making them 1.9x as likely to have increased their productivity and quality of work.